-A political party is an organization that aims to elect candidates to the Legislative Assembly.
+A political party is an organization that participates in public affairs and aims to elect candidates to the Legislative Assembly.
 Parties must register with Elections Alberta, maintain up-to-date registration information, and submit regular reports to disclose their financial activities.

 Registered Political Parties

-A registered party can only accept contributions from persons ordinarily resident in Alberta.
+A registered party can accept contributions, at any time, from persons ordinarily resident in Alberta.
 Contributions can be money or in-kind donations of goods or services.

-The maximum a party can receive is $4,243 per year per person (less any other contributions the person may make to other political participants in the year).
-The party is responsible for issuing official contribution receipts for contributions received, which contributors can claim for non-refundable personal income tax credits on their tax return.
+The maximum a party can receive from any given contributor is $5,000 per year, less any other contributions that person may make to registered constituency associations, candidates, leadership contestants, or other parties in the year.
+The party’s chief financial officer is responsible for reporting contributions to Elections Alberta and issuing official contribution receipts to contributors, which contributors can claim for non-refundable personal income tax credits on their tax return.

 Click here for more information on filing deadlines.